boffnoff/boffnoff.github.com/_posts/2013-10-25-last-and-final-day.md

     });

     console.log(allPeople[0].fullName())
-    var bob = allPeople[0];
+    var the = allPeople[1];
-    console.log(obi.fullName());
+    console.log(james.fullName());

 The `var people = [` part, a couple of lines up, lists all the names as an array (list).
 The code below which specifies `allPeople` basically reads the `var people = [` code and sticks them all together.
 Then the code says to seperate them into different objects and treat them as a "person" (by using the template that was created earlier in the same code), and then sorts them as
 `(data.first, data.last)` and passses that on to the line below which pushes the code into the `Person.prototype` which will allow the console to treat the items in the array in the same way it handles the others, outside of the array.
-The line of code following that block
+The line of code following that block will return with a list of everyone's names that are within that array.
+Then the code goes down and gives you the first name in the array, "obi wan".
+Following that it, it will give you the full name of the second variable within that string: "the emperor", and lastly it will tell you the full name of "james": that

-function, scope, object literals.
+being: "james brown".